-- Type: Museums
+- Museums Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

 Occupying the top floor of the U-shaped Palazzo degli Uffizi along the banks of the Arno River, the Uffizi Gallery was Europe's first modern museum, created by the Medici family at the end of the 16th century.
-Today, the museum is any art lover's dream: it still displays the family's prominent art collection, which includes such masterpieces as Botticelli's Birth of Venus, Raphael's Madonna of the Goldfinch and Titian's Venus of Urbino.
+Today, the museum is any art lover's dream: it still displays the family's prominent art collection, which includes such masterpieces as Botticelli's "Birth of Venus," Raphael's "Madonna of the Goldfinch" and Titian's "Venus of Urbino."

 The Uffizi Gallery – which sits just a few blocks from Ponte Vecchio in central Florence – is open Tuesday through Sunday from 8:15 a.m. to 6:50 p.m.
-Admission is about $9 USD (€6.50 EUR).
+Admission is 16.50 euros (around $19.75), but if you plan to purchase your tickets online, expect to pay a modest reservation fee.
 For more information, visit the gallery's official website.